COSMOS-UALR/TopicStreamsTools/README.md

 1. (JSON only) **json_orientation**
 Specifies the orientation of the json file.
 Needed for JSON files.
 See the documentation below (arguments for 'orient') for acceptable values: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html

+1. **db_settings**
+If provided, this dictionary will override other data input settings and fetch data from the provided host.
+Adjust host address, login credentials, database, and encoding (optional, default = utf-8) accordingly.
+The query parameter can be either the name of a query file (txt or sql) located in the root of the project, or a simple string query as-is.

 1. **roundToDay**
 If defined and True, rounds dates to the nearest day.
 Better for larger corpora spanning over multiple months.